Your Official ACT to SAT Score Conversion Chart

 How Can I Convert My SAT Score to an ACT Score, or Convert My ACT Score to an SAT Score?

-In order to convert your SAT score to the ACT scale, or vice versa, you’ll need to refer to the official concordance charts produced by the CollegeBoard.
+To convert your SAT score to the ACT scale, or the other way around, you’ll need to refer to the official concordance charts produced by the CollegeBoard.
 These tables provide a handy and up-to-date reference for converting your scores.
 For the sake of simplicity, we’ve copied the charts below.
 If you’d like to see them in their entirety, be sure to visit the Guide to the 2018 ACT®/SAT® Concordance.

 If you’re preparing for your SAT or ACT, don’t miss these important preparation tools: